aridoza/foundational-java/Concurrency/concurrency1.md

 Why would we ever need to have multiple threads performing concurrent work?

 Consider a web application with dozens (or millions!) of concurrent users.
-We would not expect each user to wait in line until the previous user is done; rather we want to handle these requests _concurrently_.
+Imagine if you were a user of this website perhaps you want to download a movie or purchase a new gadget.
+We would certainly not want to wait in line until all of the previous users are done; rather we expect the web application to handle these requests _concurrently_.

-Or let's say our application requires a lot of processing such as database queries, file reads and writes, and calling other services over a network, where there's lots of I/O. Do we want each outgoing request to wait for the other to return before the next one starts?
+Or let's say our application requires a lot of processing such as database queries, file reads and writes, or calling other services over a network, where there's lots of I/O. Do we want each outgoing request to wait for the other to return before the next one starts?
 Wouldn't it be better to have all of our requests process _concurrently_?

 For these reasons, the designers of Java made the decision to include concurrency in the core JDK, making it perhaps the first language to do so.